tnscorcoran/rhsso-3scale/README.md

 ![22-sample-ldap-settings.png](https://raw.githubusercontent.com/tnscorcoran/rhsso-3scale/master/22-sample-ldap-settingz.png)

-Retest auth flow and API with token In Postman - this time using credentials stored on LDAP
+Retest OAuth flow and API with token In Postman - this time using credentials stored on LDAP